ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Finding Text in Files

-To find a specific string in files, we can use `lang:shell-session:grep`:
+To find a specific string in files, we can use `grep`:

 ```shell-session
 $ grep "search-string" filename.txt